 Varicose veins are enlarged veins in the subcutaneous tissue.
 Although mostly found in the legs, they can develop anywhere.
-Contrary to common expectations, aging is just one of the factors that result in venous hypertension.
+Contrary to common expectations, aging is just one factor resulting in venous hypertension.
 Although aging does indeed make getting varicose veins more likely, these veins can appear at any age.
-Genetics play a major role, and sitting or standing for extended periods of time are also factors in varicose vein development.
+Genetics play a major role, and sitting or standing for extended periods are also factors in varicose vein development.

-Fortunately, there are treatments available to minimise symptoms and even remove the veins entirely, which forces the blood to use other vessels to circulate.
+Fortunately, treatments are available to minimise symptoms and even remove the veins entirely, forcing the blood to use other vessels to circulate.
 The reflux of blood and the resulting changes in appearance typically cause distress, but the condition affects about one-third of all adults.

 What Are Varicose and Spider Veins?

 Varicose veins appear as abnormally bulging veins.
-Their colour ranges from blue or bluish-green, red or even flesh-coloured, and they typically develop more frequently in people over the age of 50.
+Their colour ranges from blue or bluish-green red or even flesh-coloured, and they typically develop more frequently in people over 50.

 Spider veins are smaller veins on the legs, face and other areas.
-They also have damaged valves that make them more prominent, and that can be especially troubling to patients who develop them on the face.
-They pose serious cosmetic concerns, but the veins themselves seldom pose health risks.
+They also have damaged valves that make them more prominent, which can be especially troubling to patients who develop them on the face.
+They pose serious cosmetic concerns, but the veins seldom pose health risks.

-More and more people in their 20s and 30s are developing varicose veins and spider veins.
-That can be attributed to the increase in sedentary jobs involving computer technology, lack of exercise and an increase in clinical obesity.
+More and more people in their 20s and 30s are developing varicose and spider veins.
+That can be attributed to the increase in sedentary jobs involving computer technology, lack of exercise, and increased clinical obesity.

 The Health Risks of Varicose Veins